DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/the-sound-of-5.1/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PUq4-3l_XFQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{% note %}}
+**Superman Returns (2006)**

+- The scene where a surgeon is picking shards of kryptonite from Superman's body uses silence in a similar way to Frost/Nixon.
+- All sounds other than the clank of the shards dropping onto a table disappear.
+- This creates a sense of focus and emphasis on the sound of the shards, and it allows the audience to fully experience the discomfort and danger of the situation.

+**In both cases:**

-Superman Returns (2006) takes a similar approach when a surgeon is picking shards of kryptonite from the hero’s body: all sounds other than the clank of the shards dropping onto a table disappear.
-In both cases, while the emphasized sounds (Nixon’s voice and the clinks of shards hitting metal) are actually fairly loud, the soundtrack seems silent due to its relative emptiness.
+- The emphasized sounds (Nixon's voice and the clinks of shards hitting metal) are actually fairly loud.
+- However, the soundtrack seems silent due to its relative emptiness.

+This is a very effective use of silence, and it is one of the ways that digital surround sound can be used to create a more immersive and impactful cinematic experience.

+**Additional thoughts:**

+The use of silence in both Frost/Nixon and Superman Returns is a reminder of the power of sound design.
+By carefully controlling what sounds the audience hears and when, filmmakers can create a wide range of emotional and psychological effects.
+In these two cases, silence is used to create a sense of focus, emphasis, and suspense.

+It is also worth noting that the use of silence in these two scenes is not just a technical feat.
+It is also a creative choice that is made by the filmmakers in order to achieve a specific effect.
+This is just one example of how digital surround sound can be used to enhance the storytelling process.
 {{%/ note %}}

 ---